bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 ---

 **DISCLAIMER**
-With this post, I join the "[IWannaBeDijkstra club][considered-harmful]", with the vain hope to end it.
+With this post, I join the "[IWannaBeDijkstra club][considered-harmful]", in the vain hope to end it.
 I'm not  [Edsger Dijkstra][dijkstra].
 Neither are you.
 Live with it. ;-)

 What's harmful, now?